adritasharma/AngularApp_UnitTest/README.md

 A Spy is a feature of Jasmine which lets you take an existing class, function, or object and mock it in such a way that you can control what gets returned from function calls.

+### Mock vs. Stub vs. Spy

+**Mock**

+Mocks are the objects that store method calls.
+The main function of using mocks is that it gives full control over the behavior of the mocked objects.
+The mock objects are generally used for behavior verification.
+The term behavior means to check the correct methods and paths that are applied to the objects.
+One of the essential functions of mock is, we can verify how many times a given method is called.

+**Stub**

+Stubs are the objects that hold predefined data and uses it to give responses during tests.
+In other words, a stub is an object that resembles a real object with the minimum number of methods needed for a test.
+The main functions of the is that it always returns the predefined output regardless of the input.

+**Spy**

+Spies are known as partially mock objects.
+It means spy creates a partial object or a half dummy of the real object by stubbing or spying the real ones.
+In spying, the real object remains unchanged, and we just spy some specific methods of it.
+In other words, we take the existing (real) object and replace or spy only some of its methods.

 ### Testing Asynchronous Code

 **async** : The purpose of the async is to let all the possible asynchronous code to finish before continuing.